Inepsa/Gilded-Convert/readme.md

 Vorp_animations - Newest

-Ensure that vorp_animations is started before gilded_convert in your resources or server cfg files
+Ensure that vorp_animations is started before inepsaog_item_convert in your resources or server cfg files

 # Features
 Open cigarette packs, crates that carry ore, pack cigarettes into packages